hyperledger/fabric/docs/source/chaincode4ade.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you haven't been doing programming in Go, you may want to make sure that you have :ref:`Go` installed and your system properly configured.
+If you haven't been doing programming in Go, you may want to make sure that you have `Go <https://golang.org>`_ installed and your system properly configured.
 We assume you are using a version that supports modules.

 Now, you will want to create a directory for your chaincode application.